MasoniteFramework/docs/features/static-files.md

 Masonite tries to make static files extremely easy and comes with whitenoise out of the box.
-Whitenoise wraps the WSGI application and listens for certain URI requests that can be resistered in your configuration files and serves those assets.
+Whitenoise wraps the WSGI application and listens for certain URI requests that can be registered in your configuration files and serves those assets.

 ## Configuration